The French press method is one of the most popular methods for preparing coffee. It is simple and doesn't require power.

 You can make amazing coffee using the brief how-to guide listed below, or you can check out the complete article on how to brew coffee with the French press here.

-If you’re searching for a way to brew French press coffee without the sludge on the bottom of your cup, you might want to check out the James Hoffmann method here.
+If you’re looking for a way to brew French press coffee without the sludge at the bottom of your cup, consider the James Hoffmann method here.

 Here's how to make French press coffee at home in 6 easy steps: